 Not getting professional help can leave you strapped for cash.
-Since we only buy homes about three times in our lifetime, the first time is the most challenging, Unfortunately, some buyers solicit the help of the seller’s agent, which could potentially be a recipe for disaster.
+Since we only buy homes about three times in our lifetime, the first time is the most challenging, Unfortunately, some buyers solicit the help of the seller’s agent.
+This is potentially a recipe for disaster.

 The buyer’s agent will be compensated through a commission split from the seller’s side.
 There’s no out of pocket expense to the first-time homebuyer when seeking professional help from a qualified agent.

-Neglecting to work with a licensed Realtor exposes you to unscrupulous vulnerabilities, such as dealing with the listing agents whose principal objective is that of the sellers.
+Neglecting to work with a licensed Realtor exposes you to unscrupulous vulnerabilities.
+For example, dealing with the listing agents whose principal objective is that of the sellers.